Rabies In Pets

 There are no accurate tests except a direct fluorescent antibody test (using brain tissue) which can only be performed after death.

-If you cannot safely transport your pet to the vet, get in touch with animal control services for assistance to avoid getting infected.
+If you cannot safely transport your pet to the veterinary, get in touch with animal control services for assistance to avoid getting infected.